 IF YOU LIKE SKYE, YOU MAY ALSO LIKE…

 Listen to legendary Scottish trailblazers Peatbog Faeries, electronic/trad fusion band Niteworks or renowned Gaelic singer Arthur Cormack.
-On 26-28 November, you’re in for a treat at the SEALL Festival of Small Halls, bringing big music to small halls around the Isles of Skye and Raasay, which you can stream from the comfort of your own living room!
+Every November, you’re in for a treat at the SEALL Festival of Small Halls, bringing big music to small halls around the Isles of Skye and Raasay!

 7. Ross Couper (Shetland)

-Shetland fiddle player Ross Couper has been dazzling audiences around the world and you you can experience his infectious folk melodies, explosive fiddle grooves and fiery driving rhythms from the comfort of your sofa.
-His energetic playing is at the heart of some of the greatest folk bands, including the mighty Peatbog Faeries and award-wining duo Ross and Tom.
+Shetland fiddle player Ross Couper has been dazzling audiences around the world with his infectious folk melodies, explosive fiddle grooves and fiery driving rhythms.
+His energetic playing is at the heart of the greatest folk bands, including the mighty Peatbog Faeries and award-winning duo Ross & Tom.

-Keep an eye on his social channels this winter for his debut album An Den Day Made Tae (out on 11 December) with his brother Ryan on guitar, virtual gigs, trad sessions, fiddle tuition, Shetland tunes book and more.
+Keep an eye on Ross’ social channels for virtual gigs, trad sessions, fiddle tuition, a Shetland tunes book and more.
+Don’t miss his brand new debut album An Den Day Made Tae with his brother Ryan on guitar.

 IF YOU LIKE SHETLAND, YOU MAY ALSO LIKE…

 Check out brilliant fiddler Kevin Henderson (also a founding member of award winning Shetland supergroup Fiddlers Bid), the excellent Haltadans, the lovely quartet Herkja, talented singer Arthur Nicholson, or the young musicians of Fjanna.
-And get ready for the Shetland Folk Festival in May, often regarded as the granddaddy of folk festivals.
+And get ready for the Shetland Folk Festival coming back in May 2022, and often regarded as the granddaddy of folk festivals.